 - Choose the right model

 Functionality is key to everything.
 If an apparatus doesn’t serve the purpose you want it to serve, it’s practically a wasteful purchase.
 So, before shopping for the ideal bike, understand what your needs and requirements are.
-For instance, if you are looking for a comfortable bike to ride around your city , find one that offers you optimal seating position and has high yet close handlebars which can keep your arms relaxed even after hours of riding.
+For instance, if you are looking for a , find one that offers you optimal seating position and has high yet close handlebars which can keep your arms relaxed even after hours of riding.

 Currently, you are not short of options as more hybrid bikes have surfaced which are ergonomically sound and offer the same comfort levels when riding as compared to a normal top-of-the-line bike.
 Besides, there are plenty which also come with handy accessories like luggage bins and anti-theft devices, which not only help you carry your luggage but also keeps the vehicle relatively safe from thieves.